 Flying Fox Fabrics also exists because, not only does our founder love textiles, customers want and deserve quality ethical fabric products made from ATSI fabrics.
 The broader social and environmental impacts is that Flying Fox Fabrics products are not ‘fashion’, they are created to be valued, have timeless appeal and to have a long lifespan.
 We are very conscious of the fact that #fastfashion is an environmental global justice issue.

 If you are curious about the difference between a social enterprise and a charity – see the article here How Social Entrepreneurship Beats Charity Work.

 A social enterprise

-Flying Fox Fabrics has two key target groups it seeks to support through ethical business: 1) Indigenous fabric designers/printers and their art centres and 2) disabled and disadvantaged artisans employed by Cambodian social enterprises.
+Flying Fox Fabrics has two key target groups it seeks to support through ethical business: 1) Indigenous fabric designers/printers/art centres and 2) disabled and disadvantaged artisans and their families.
 The positive social impacts delivered through the project include: